iot-edge-foundation/iot-edge-influx-writer/README.md

 ## License

-This library is available under MIT license
+This library is available under MIT license.